13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

 - The static content are stored in method area
-- In method area, there was a "static zone" to store static variable
+- In method area, there was a "static zone" for store static variable